 The nearest airport is Dehradun's Jolly Grant Airport, about 40 kilometers (25 miles) north of Haridwar.
 Travel time from the airport to Haridwar is about an hour.
-Expect to pay 1,600 rupees upwards in a taxi.
-Shubh Yatra Travels offers a reliable service.
+Expect to pay 1,500-2,000 rupees upwards for a private taxi, depending on the type of vehicle.
+Shubh Yatra Travels offers a reliable service that you can book in advance.
+Taxis are available at the airport.
+However, demand is high during peak season and drivers may quote inflated prices.

 When to Go